tkhq/docs/docs/FAQ.md

 Think about Turnkey API keys as an access-gating mechanism to Turnkey functionality.
 They're flexible in what they can do (you get to decide this with [Policies](./policy-management/Policy-overview.md)!), and revocable if they are lost or compromised.

+### What happens if I lose my API key?
+Do I lose my crypto?

+Losing your Turnkey API key doesn't mean you'll lose your crypto:

+- By default, your API key is not able to move funds
+- If you've changed policies so that your API key is allowed to unilaterally move funds, you may be at risk.
+Leverage the Turnkey UI to revoke your API key as soon as possible.

+Talk to our team (<hello@turnkey.com>) if you want to get in touch and talk more in-depth.

+### How long is a signed activity request valid for?

+We require a recent timestamp in the `timestampMs` field for each new activity submission.

+Our secure enclaves have their own, independent, secure source of time.
+We currently require request timestamps to be **less than an hour old**, and **up to 5 minutes in the future**.

+### Can I use my existing crypto private key as a Turnkey API key?

+You can, but it doesn't mean you should.
+If you use your existing crypto private key as a turnkey API key, you are coupling Turnkey access with your crypto wallet.
+In essence, the risk profile of this key goes up.
+It's a bit like re-using passwords across many sites.
+Turnkey highly recommends creating a fresh public/private key pair if you need programmatic Turnkey access.

+### How can I safely rotate API key credentials?

+While we don't have an off the shelf recipe, one potential approach is:

+- At sub-org creation, create your root user with 2+ API keys.
+One for day-to-day signing, and the other(s) securely stored.
+- If the day-to-day key is leaked, then you can use one of the secure, additional keys to remove it from all impacted sub-orgs via `ACTIVITY_TYPE_DELETE_API_KEYS`.

+Reach out to our team (<hello@turnkey.com>) for additional guidance.

+## Limits

 ### Are there limits on how many resources I can create, or activities I can execute?

 See [resource limits](./getting-started/resource-limits).